jd-boyd/python-lzo/README.md

 # Notes

-The windows version is untested.
-If you do test it, please let me know the results.
+The windows version is tested.
+It is not currently tested on OSX, but that is coming.

 # Copyright